RULER

 Automated reward function for reinforcement fine-tuning

 Relative Universal LLM-Elicited Rewards (RULER) is a general-purpose reward function for reinforcement learning (RL) that uses an LLM-as-judge to rank multiple agent trajectories.
 It requires no labeled data, expert feedback, or handcrafted reward functions, yet reliably improves agent performance—matching or exceeding handcrafted rewards on 3 of 4 benchmarks.
 Define your task in the system prompt and RULER handles the rest.
-RULER is part of the Agent Reinforcement Trainer (ART) open-source framework and is now available on W&B Training Serverless RL.
+RULER is part of the Agent Reinforcement Trainer (ART) open-source framework and is now available on Serverless RL.

 Screenshot 2025-10-07 at 9.04.07 AM